blueyed/flake8/docs/source/user/options.rst

     :ref:`Go back to index <top>`

-    Specify a list of codes to ignore.
+    Specify a list of :ref:`codes<error_codes>` to ignore.
     The list is expected to be comma-separated, and does not need to specify an error code exactly.
     Since |Flake8| 3.0, this **can** be combined with :option:`--select`.
-See :option:`--select` for more information.

     For example, if you wish to only ignore ``W234``, then you can specify that.
 But if you want to ignore all codes that start with ``W23`` you